hg-jt/emacs.d/README.md

 ### Using Flycheck w/Python

-The configuration for using Flychexck w/Python makes a few assumptions, most notably that you are using virtualenv and that you have defined a project-level variable called `project-venv-name`.
+The configuration for using Flycheck w/Python makes a few assumptions, most notably that you are using virtualenv and that you have defined a project-level variable called `project-venv-name`.
 You can define this variable in a file at the root of your project called `.dir-locals.el`.
 For example: